sudiptarafdar7-spec/PHD-Capital-Rationale-Studio-v1/YOUTUBE_COOKIES_SETUP.md

 # YouTube Cookies Setup Guide

+**✅ OFFICIAL RECOMMENDED METHOD:** Cookies are the officially recommended method by yt-dlp for YouTube authentication in 2024.

 ## Why Do I Need This?

 YouTube uses bot detection to block video downloads from VPS and cloud servers.
 This is why you see errors like: